ms/buildtogether.tech/git-team/index.md

 Authors should clean up code before review.
 :   If the person creating the PR goes through and adds some more comments,
-    cleans up some variable names, and does a bit of refactoring (<span x="design"/>), they won't just make reviewing easier: the odds are very good that they will find and fix a few problems on their own.
+    cleans up some variable names, and does a bit of <span i="refactoring!for code review">refactoring</span> (<span x="design"/>), they won't just make reviewing easier: the odds are very good that they will find and fix a few problems on their own.

 Review at most 200 lines of a code at a time.
 :   The SmartBear guide recommends reviewing at most 400 lines at a time, which